jlevy/pip-build-standalone/README.md

   relocatable.

 With those changes, it seems to work.
+So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

 Warning: Experimental!
 No promises this works or is even a good idea.